QuantEcon/lecture-datascience.myst/lectures/pandas/basics.md

 To do this, we use the following pattern:

 1. Define a Python function that takes in a scalar and produces a scalar.
-1. Pass this function as an argument to the `applymap` Series or DataFrame method.
+1. Pass this function as an argument to the `map` Series or DataFrame method.

 Complete the exercise below to practice writing and using your own scalar transforms.